After A Failed Launch, Smart Shoe Benefits From A Reboot

 Alexander hopes that the shoes can help people who work in search and rescue, high-risk industry and the military.
 For example, in the case of an emergency the shoe can report the location of the wearer to people trying to help.
 It could even report the location of troops in battle.

-"The failure taught us an important lesson," she says "you have to invent something that people can't live without."
+"The failure taught us an important lesson," she says: "You have to invent something that people can't live without."